Alien vs. Predator (film): Plot

 Through translation of the pyramid's hieroglyphs, Lex and Sebastian learn that the Predators have been visiting Earth for millennia.
 They taught the early human civilization how to build pyramids and were worshipped as gods.
 Once a century, they visit Earth to take part in a rite of passage by which several humans sacrifice themselves as hosts for the Xenomorphs, creating the "ultimate prey" for the Predators to hunt.
 As a fail-safe, if overwhelmed, the Predators would activate a self-destruct device to eliminate the Xenomorphs.
 They deduce that the Predators lured them into the pyramid to use as a sacrifice.

 Lex and Sebastian decide that the Predators must be allowed to succeed so that the Xenomorphs do not escape to the surface.
-Sebastian is captured by a Xenomorph, and Lex gives Scar one of the Predator blasters.
+Sebastian is captured by Grid, and Lex gives Scar a Plasmacaster.
 They are attacked by a Xenomorph, and Lex manages to kill it.
 Impressed, Scar uses parts of the alien's corpse to fashion a sword and shield for Lex, and the two strike up an alliance.
 Lex finds Sebastian, who has become the host of a Xenomorph.
-She mercy kills him with a handgun, but the Xenomorph Queen is freed from her restraints and, along with the other Xenomorphs, begins pursuing Lex and Scar.
-Scar detaches and uses a bomb in his wrist module to destroy the pyramid and the remaining Xenomorphs and their eggs.
+She mercy kills him with a pistol, but the Xenomorph Queen is freed from her restraints and, along with the other Xenomorphs, begin to pursue Lex and Scar.
+Scar detaches and uses the bomb in his Wrist Gauntlet to destroy the pyramid and the remaining Xenomorphs and their eggs.
 Lex and Scar reach the surface, and Scar uses acidic Xenomorph blood to mark Lex with the Xenomorph hunter symbol.
-The Xenomorph Queen reappears and attacks them, but they defeat the Queen by hooking her chains to a water tank and pushing her over a cliff to sink to the ocean floor under the tank's weight; Scar is mortally wounded in the battle when the Queen impales him with her tail.
+The Xenomorph Queen reappears and attacks them, but they defeat the Queen by hooking her chains to a water tank and pushing her over a cliff to sink to the ocean floor under the tank's weight; Scar is mortally wounded in the battle when the Queen impales him through the back with her tail.

 A Predator spaceship appears, and its crew retrieves its fallen comrade.
 An elder Predator sees the hunter scar on Lex's face and gives her his spear as a gift as the spaceship departs; Lex walks over to a snowcat and leaves the area.
-On the Predator spaceship, Scar's body lies at rest when a Predalien chestburster erupts from his chest.
+On the Predator spaceship, Scar's body is placed at rest in front of a window by his comrades when a Predalien chestburster erupts from his chest.